istio/istio.io/_docs/setup/kubernetes/automatic-sidecar-inject.md

 ### _params_

-These parameters allow some limited tweaking to the injected sidecar proxy.
+These parameters allow you to make limited changes to the injected sidecar proxy.
 Changing these values will not affect already deployed workloads.